 The Lower and Upper Bound Theory provides a way to find the lowest complexity algorithm to solve a problem.
-Before understanding the theory, first lets have a brief look on what actually Lower and Upper bounds are.
+Before understanding the theory, first, let’s have a brief look at what Lower and Upper bounds are.

 - Lower Bound –